noelmace/angular-transition-sugar/README.md

 #### Injectable

 Permit to define a service.
-The service id is the result of the conversion of the class UpperCamelCase name to lowerCamelCase.
+The service id is either the id parameter, or, if this one is falsy, the result of the conversion of the class UpperCamelCase name to lowerCamelCase.

+> :warning: **WARNING**
+>
+> If you intend to shorten the classes names during minification, you need to use the id parameter on *every* injectable.

 This service need to be registered in a "Module Component" via the Component's providers array parameter, like with angular 2.
 Then, all the injection process simply rely on angularjs.
 Use ``/* @ngInject */`` or the ``$inject`` class' property.

-This decorator has no parameters.
+##### Parameters

+* id (string) : the angularjs singleton id, for injection.
+By convention, this id should be written in lower camel case.
+This parameter isn't available for the Angular 2 `Injectable` decorator, but is only here for compatibility purpouse in case of class name shortening during minification.

 ### angular 1 specificities